epogrebnyak/justpath/README.md

 Note that neither `justpath` nor any child process cannot modify your shell `PATH`, just view it.
-With `justpath` you can get a modified version of `PATH` (e.g. by excluding non-existent paths), and later you can use the generated string in at your shell start.
+With `justpath` you can get a modified version of `PATH` (e.g. by excluding non-existent paths), and later you can use the generated string in your shell startup start.

-## If you are in a hurry
+## Try quickly

 Install: